 I literally sat down and made a list in alphabetical order of every single food I could still eat that I liked and ideas for recipes I could make with those foods.
 Then I went to Pinterest and found even more ideas.

-This is what my first list looked liked.
-I just kept it in a Word document on my computer.
 There are plenty more options available, these just happen to be the ones I started with and the ones I knew I liked.
 I also put together a list of a few simple meal ideas to get myself started.

 Vegan Meal Ideas